Errol Zimmerman: 2006

 Zimmerman began 2006 with a knockout loss to Naoufal Benazzouz on March 5.
 Despite this, he was still invited to take part in the K-1 Scandinavia Grand Prix 2006 in Stockholm, Sweden on May 22.
 In the quarter-finals, he defeated Jonathan Gromark via technical knockout in the extra round.
 Then, in the semis, he lost to Magomed Magomedov by unanimous decision and was eliminated from the tournament.

 Following a round one TKO win over Michiel Gerlach on June 3, Zimmerman returned to the Canary Islands for the K-1 Canarias 2006 on June 16.
 He was unable to get as far as the previous year, however, as he was defeated by Gregory Tony on points at the first stage.

 Towards the end of the year, he was able to pick up two more wins.
 He KO'd Johan Mparpagiannis in the first round at the K-1 World MAX North European Qualification 2007 in Stockholm on November 27, and took revenge on Naoufal Benazzouz by TKOing him in Roosendaal, Netherlands on December 9.

 2007

 Zimmerman kicked off 2007 by knocking out Jerry Hofman in Amersfoort, Netherlands on January 21.
 He then recorded the two biggest wins of his career when he took decision wins over K-1 veterans Brecht Wallis and Petar Majstorovic.
 He defeated Wallis in the Netherlands on April 7, and then entered the eight-man tournament at K-1 Fighting Network Romania 2007 on May 4 to make his K-1 debut.
 In the quarter-finals, he beat Majstorovic via an extra round majority decision before going on to rematch Wallis in the semis.
 He was unable to reproduce his earlier performance, however, and lost a majority decision.

 On June 6, he KO'd Gurkan Demirmenci in round one in Tilburg, Netherlands.
-Zimmerman then defeated veteran fighter Rodney Faverus by decision in Arnhem, Netherlands on October 14.
+Zimmerman then defeated veteran fighter Rodney Faverus by decision in Arnhem, the Netherlands on October 14.
 He finished 2007 by TKOing Kenan Akbulut on November 17.